BeatriceMarsili/Geospatial_analysis_and_representation/README.md

 python3 -m ipykernel install --user --name env --display-name "Geospatial analysis" jupyter notebook
 ```
 then select the "Analysis.ipynb" file and execute.
-Be sure the active kernel is the "Geospatial analysis".
+Be sure the active kernel is the "Geospatial analysis" one.